whosonfirst/whosonfirst-www/www/blog/2024/08/16/dedupe/index.md

 ![](images/91579_eee532aad4b0955d_b.jpg)

 <div style="font-size:small;font-style:italic;text-align:center;">
-... <a href="https://collection.cooperhewitt.org/objects/18653089/">Collection of Cooper Hewitt Museum</a>.
+Rolodex Open Rotary Card File; bent tubular metal, molded plastic, rubber, paper; Gift of Rolodex Corporation; <a href="https://collection.cooperhewitt.org/objects/18653089/">Collection of Cooper Hewitt Museum</a>.
 </div>

 All of the code to do this work is part of the [whosonfirst/go-dedupe](https://github.com/whosonfirst/go-dedupe) package.
 Although the code was written by and for the Who's On First project but many of the tools are data source (or provider) agnostic.
 The package is designed to be modular and extensible so that it can be tested against a variety of data providers, data models and database engines.